Champs-Libres/WikiPedale/README.md

   polygon geography(Polygon,4326) NOT NULL, --  very important ! the geographical polygon of the zone.
 Note the CRS center geography(Point,4326) NOT NULL, -- the geographical center of the above's polygon.
-The UI will center there type character varying(5) NOT NULL, -- a 5-character string to indicate the kind of zone.
-  CONSTRAINT zones_pkey PRIMARY KEY (id)
+The UI will center there type character varying(5) NOT NULL, -- a 5-character string to indicate the kind of zone. url character varying(255) NOT NULL, -- the url of the website of the zone, if any.
+This will appears in the UI description text NOT NULL, -- a descriptions moderators would like to shown in the UI CONSTRAINT zones_pkey PRIMARY KEY (id)
 )
 ```